-At the same time, it introduced a brand new lens mount to replace the EF mount that had been used since 1987.
-The Canon RF mount has the same 54mm diameter, but boasts a flange focal distance (the space between the lens and the sensor) of 44mm (20mm shorter than that of the EF/EF-S mount, thanks to the lack of mirror) and 12 electrical contacts (4 more than EF/EF-S, providing faster communication).
+The Canon RF mount has the same 54mm diameter, but boasts a flange focal distance (the space between the lens and the sensor) of 20mm (24mm shorter than that of the EF/EF-S mount, thanks to the lack of mirror) and 12 electrical contacts (4 more than EF/EF-S, providing faster communication).

-The lightest, and currently only non L-series, lens in the RF mount lineup, this super compact lens is perfect for street and travel photography – and, thanks to its tiny size and weight, it pairs perfectly with the svelte Canon EOS RP.
+A light weight and affordable fast RF prime, this super compact lens is perfect for street and travel photography – and, thanks to its tiny size and weight, it pairs perfectly with the svelte Canon EOS RP.

 Launched along with the EOS R, the first prime for the system is a truly lustworthy lens.
 Sharp enough to cut glass and with bokeh to die for, it's a great showcase for what the RF mount is capable of.

-Filling the wide-angle gap for landscape shooters, this is the first of the all-important 'trinity lenses' along with the 24-70mm and 70-200mm optics.
-Many photographers have been waiting for these before migrating to the R system.
+Filling the wide-angle gap for landscape shooters, this is the first of the all-important RF 'trinity lenses' (which also comprise the 24-70mm and 70-200mm optics) and it's a truly fantastic lens for stills and video alike.

 The second of the trinity optics – all of which are image stabilized, with a fast f/2.8 aperture – this is the all-purpose lens that everyone from average Joes to working pros want in their kit bag.

-The third pillar of the holy trinity, this telephoto zoom gives the Canon EOS R and RP a native option for wildlife, birding and sports photography.
-It's also remarkably small – around two-thirds the size of the Canon EF 70-200mm f/2.8L IS III USM, only coming up to the focus ring of its EF counterpart when stood side by side.
+The third pillar of the holy trinity, this telephoto zoom gives the EOS R-series cameras a native option for wildlife, birding and sports photography.
+It's remarkably small at around two-thirds the size of the Canon EF 70-200mm f/2.8L IS III USM, only coming up to the focus ring of its EF counterpart when stood side by side.